 To alleviate some of the drawbacks of \emph{SurvLIME}, Utkin et al. have proposed \emph{SurvNAM}\cite{utkin2022}.
-The basic idea behind the explanation algorithm \emph{SurvNAM} is to approximate the black-box model by a generalized additive Cox model, in which $\varphi(\mathbf{x},\mathbf{b})$ is replaced with
+The basic idea behind the explanation algorithm \emph{SurvNAM} is to approximate the black box model by a generalized additive CoxPH model, in which $\varphi(\mathbf{x},\mathbf{b})$ is replaced with